jnpngshiii/logger.nvim/README.md

 -- Basic usage
 logger.info("successfully connected to database")
--- This will produce a log entry like:
 -- 2024-07-04 13:53:39 [INFO] <Database> successfully connected to database.

 -- Advanced usage with additional information